ARM-DOE/ADI_OSX/README.md

   - `brew install adi`
 - For Python programmers:
   - First, ensure your default version of Python is python 2.7, and has numpy and Cython installed.
 The easiest way to do this for new users is to install [Anaconda](http://continuum.io/downloads).
+  - If you have just installed Anaconda, be sure to restart your bash terminal session so that the new python version has been added to your path.
+Running `python --version` should show something like

+    `Python 2.7.10 :: Anaconda 2.3.0 (x86_64)`.
   - Download the adi python package from [here](https://engineering.arm.gov/~vonderfecht/adi-python-1.0.tar.gz)
   - untar the file, and from inside it, run:
   - `python setup.py install`